 But Rep. Greg Walden, R-Ore., expressed doubt that legislation could prevent another hack.
 “I don’t think we can pass a law that, excuse me for saying this, fixes stupid,” he said.
 “It’s like the guards at Fort Knox failed to lock the doors and didn’t notice thieves were robbing the vault.”

-credit freezes, security and Equifax’s response to breach
+More questions on credit freezes, security and Equifax’s response to breach

 Here is a summary of Smith’s testimony before the Subcommittee on Digital Commerce and Consumer Protection in question-and-answer form:

 Q. You promised to let consumers lock and unlock their credit file.
 How is this different from the credit freezes and un-freezes available to consumers under state law?